Showcasing straight-line programs with memory via matrix Bruhat decomposition: Introduction

 A bottleneck of the original concept of SLPs was the lack of a formal means for identifying which subset of the evaluated instructions would be required to evaluate subsequent instructions.
 Thus, when evaluating an SLP on a given set of group generators and input elements, it was hard to keep track of how many intermediately computed elements would no longer be required for the rest of the evaluation.
 Consequently, for the complexity analysis of an SLP of length $\ell$, the upper bound for the memory requirement during evaluation was $\ell$ group elements.
 In many cases, $\ell$ is not a constant but an increasing function of the size of the input, and storing $\ell$ group elements may not be possible.

 The implementation of SLPs in {\sf GAP} (see \texttt{straight.gi} in the {\sf GAP} library~\cite{GAP}) addresses this issue by allowing an already constructed SLP to be analysed via the function \textsc{SlotUsagePattern} written by Max Neunh\"offer.
 Information about how to evaluate the SLP efficiently is recorded, so that no unnecessary elements are stored during subsequent evaluations.
 This ensures the best possible use of memory for a given SLP in practice, but does not yield an upper bound for the memory requirement in a theoretical analysis.
+Moreover, the result of \textsc{SlotUsagePattern} improves the memory usage but it is not necessarily optimized overall and, hence, the number of slots can still be greater than the number of slots of a carefully computed MSLP.
+It should also be mentioned that in some cases the number of slots can even be smaller than that of a constructed MSLP but it is not possible to predict this without a careful analysis which would result in an MSLP construction as in this paper.
 A different approach is taken by B\"a\"arnhielm and Leedham-Green~\cite{BaarnhielmLeedhamGreen12}, who also identify the problem of storing too many intermediate elements.
-They are concerned with writing efficient SLPs to reach randomly generated group elements, and propose a data structure that contains an additional entry in each instruction to record how many times this instruction will be used, thus also ensuring that no unnecessary elements are stored during subsequent evaluations. \\
+They are concerned with writing efficient SLPs to reach randomly generated group elements, and propose a data structure that contains an additional entry in each instruction to record how many times this instruction will be accessed in the SLP.
+By not storing elements with a value of $0$ during an evaluation this ensures that no unnecessary memory is used during subsequent evaluations. \\